romulus4444/Cloudy-Canvas/README.md

 ---

+ Manages the list of channel-specific filters.
+NOTE: red and yellow list checks are disabled for any channels on this list!
+Moderators will need to keep an eye on searches performed here!

+`;admin filterchannel get` Gets the current list of channel-specific filters.

+`;admin filterchannel add <channel> <filterId>` Sets <channel> to use filter #<filterId>.
+Validates the filter first.
+Accepts a channel ping or plain text.

+`;admin filterchannel remove <channel>` Removes <channel> from the list of channel-specific filters.
+This channel will now use the default server filter.
+Accepts a channel ping or plain text.

+`;admin filterchannel clear` Clears the list of channel-specific filters.
+All channels will use the default server filter.

+ ---

  Manages the list of channels to ignore commands from.
 Cloudy will not respond in any of these channels.

 `;admin ignorechannel get` Gets the current list of ignored channels.